Amitmaman1/My_Home_Lab/README.md

 ## Overview
 This Raspberry Pi setup is designed to serve as a versatile home server, combining media management, secure remote access, network-wide ad-blocking, and system health monitoring.
 The system integrates several services, such as file sharing, media streaming, and real-time system health checks, all running in Docker containers to ensure modularity, portability, and scalability.

 By using Docker for all services, orchestrated with Docker Compose, the setup showcases an efficient approach to managing complex systems.
 This containerized architecture ensures that each service is isolated, easily deployable, and can be scaled or modified without affecting the rest of the system.
-Docker Compose automates the deployment and management of all containers, making the entire setup easy to configure, maintain, and scale, while reducing manual intervention.

-This approach highlights the ability to design and maintain systems that are both reliable and adaptable to evolving needs.
+---

 ## 1. **Samba - File Sharing Server**
 - **Description**: Samba is configured to share files across the local network.
-- **Configuration**: The media library for Plex is stored in the `cloud` directory, which is shared via Samba for network access.
+- **Configuration**: The media library for Plex is stored in the `cloud` directory, which is shared via Samba.

 ## 2. **Plex - Media Management and Streaming**
 - **Description**: Plex is used for organizing and streaming media content.